-Moving off grid is usually a slow and deliberate transition which happens over a period of years.
-A transition from modern city and suburban lifestyle to a lifestyle in the country.
-Lets face it, simple country living is the main thing I think most appeals to folks who want to live off grid.
+Moving off grid is usually a slow and deliberate transition that happens over a period of years.
+It is a transition from a modern city and suburban lifestyle to life in the country.
+Let’s face it, simple country living is the main thing I think appeals most to folks who want to live off grid.

 Rejoice!
-Because that dream is alive and well in the hearts and minds of millions of people all over the world who realize the dream is still possible, and even more so, within reach.
+Because that dream is alive and well in the hearts and minds of millions of people all over the world who realize it is still possible, and even more so, within reach.
 It’s right there for those with the willpower and motivation to make it work.

 Moving off grid takes planning, patience, perseverance, persistence, tenacity, audacity, and an adventurous spirit.

 Sell everything you own and use that money to buy land and move off grid.